webiny/StaticRender/Readme.md

 Additionally you need to have the following items:
 * Node 7 or greater
-* PhantomJs 2.5.0 or greater
+* PhantomJs 2.1.1 or greater

 ### PhantomJs 2.5.0
 At the point of writing this file, Phantom 2.5.0-beta was released.
-From that version onwards PhantomJs supports ES6, which is a pre-requirement for Webiny apps to run and therefore to render them correctly.
+From that version onwards PhantomJs supports ES6, so we jumped on the beta ship straight away.
+Since we are transpiling our JS using webpack, version 2.1.1 is also enough to render the pages correctly.

-Installing the 2.5.0-beta is bit tricky, but if you run Ubuntu, here are few step you need to get it installed:
+Installing the 2.5.0-beta requires a few steps and here is what you need to do if you are running Ubuntu (like our Vagrant machine):

 1. Download the binary from this link:
 [https://bitbucket.org/ariya/phantomjs/downloads/](https://bitbucket.org/ariya/phantomjs/downloads/)